 From: Napa, CA

 Sophia Cole is a fourth-year student in the Weber Honors College majoring in Spanish and minoring in Interdisciplinary Studies.
 She is pursuing a second major in Linguistics with an emphasis on Teaching English as a Second Language.
 She serves as a student liaison through Aztec P.R.I.D.E., which connects current SDSU students with alumni and donors.
 She is the Vice President of Programming of Planned Parenthood Generation Action, and works as a Desk Assistant at Chapultepec Residence Hall.
 She studied abroad during her junior year at the University of Granada in Spain, where she immersed herself in local Spanish culture and took classes that improved her fluency.

 Year: Senior | Major: Statistics

 From: Oceanside, CA

-Justine Poulin is a junior scholar in the Weber Honors College.
+Justine Poulin is a senior scholar in the Weber Honors College.
 She is majoring in Statistics and minoring in International Studies and Honors in Interdisciplinary Studies.
-She is currently studying abroad in South Korea for the fall semester at Chung-ang University.
+She studied abroad in South Korea at Chung-ang University.
 She has been awarded a competitive scholarship through the university to work at the Global Lounge on campus where she helps Korean students with their English speaking and writing skills.
-She is also conducting a cross-cultural, quantitative research study on volunteerism that will compare Korean and American university students.
+She conducted a cross-cultural, quantitative research study on volunteerism that will compare Korean and American university students.
 On campus, she is a part of the Korean Student Association (KSA), where she has served as the Public Relations Officer for two years, and Circle K. Circle K is a student-led organization which embodies the tenets of leadership, fellowship, and service at the local, district and international levels.
 Since awarded the Bridges scholarship in November 2014, Justine completed over 80 hours of community service and continues devoting more time to helping the community.